fe-sak/repo-provas-api/README.md

 http://localhost:<PORT>/
 ```

-Give it a try, sending a http request with method POST to route /signup. (url: http://localhost:5000/signup).
-If you get the error "422 - Unprocessable Entity", the application is working!
+Give it a try, sending a http request with method GET to route /health. (url: http://localhost:5000/health).
+It should return http response status 200.
 Observation: to send a http request, you need a REST API client.
 There are VS Code extensions, desktop applications and web applications.

 - VS Code application: [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client)